NSHipster/articles/2020-04-13-contact-tracing.md

   to the billions of devices running iOS or Android in the coming months.
   In this article,
-  we’ll take a first look at these specifications — particularly, Apple’s proposed ContactTracing framework — in an effort to anticipate what this will all look like in practice.
+  we’ll take a first look at these specifications — particularly, Apple’s proposed ExposureNotification framework — in an effort to anticipate what this will all look like in practice.
 status:
   swift: 5.2
+revisions:
+  "2020-04-13": First Publication
+  "2020-04-29": Updated for Exposure Notification v1.2
 ---

 > An ounce of prevention is worth a pound of cure.

-Early intervention is among the most effective strategies for treating illness.
+Early intervention is among the most effective strategies for treating illnesses.
 This is true not only for the human body, for society as a whole.
 That's why public health officials use contact tracing as their first line of defense against